Bernd Fix

 Bernd Fix (born 19 March 1962 in Wittingen, Lower Saxony) is a German hacker and computer security expert.

 Biography

 After final secondary-school examination from Gymnasium Hankensbüttel in 1981, Bernd Fix studied Astrophysics and Philosophy at the universities of Göttingen and Heidelberg.
 He received his diplom for a work in the field of theoretical astrophysics in 1989.
+From 1998 Fix was living and working in Switzerland; he moved to Berlin in 2014.

+In 1986 Fix joined the Chaos Computer Club (CCC) in Hamburg and started to work on computer security issues, focussing on computer virus research.
+He published a first demo virus (Rushhour) in autumn 1986 in the Datenschleuder #17, the hacker magazine edited by the CCC.
+He also contributed results of his research to the book "Computer Viruses" by Ralf Burger.
 From 1987 to 1989 Fix was one of the spokespersons for the Chaos Computer Club and author for the "Hacker Bible 2".